Welcome to this detailed guide on how to drive organic traffic to your blog through Pinterest.

 Mine looks like this.

 Don’t panic.
 This is not as worrying as it sounds.
-All that it means is that you can now access that key factor called ‘Analytics’ you see on the top left of the last image.
+All that it means is that you can now access that key factor called ‘Analytics’ that will help with understanding how your account is doing.

 This is essential if you want to track two relevant things: how your profile is performing on Pinterest and more importantly, how much traffic your website or domain is getting from Pinterest.